realworldocaml/book/other-notes/02-guided-tour.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We can make this code more concise by doing the pattern matching on
-the arguments to the function directly:
+the arguments to the function directly.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let distance (x1,y1) (x2,y2) =